Excel VLOOKUP Two Criteria

 - Now in the table, we have used underscore (_) character to separate employee name and a quarter, so uses the same here before we select the quarter cell G2.

 - Now again, put the ampersand symbol and choose quarter cell G2.

 - Now, this lookup value is similar to the one we have created in the table, now choose the table array from column A to column D.

 - Mention the column number from the table as 4 and range lookup as 0 (False).

-- Ok, that’s all close the bracket and hit enter key to get the result.
+- Ok, that’s all.
+Close the bracket and hit the enter key to get the result.

 Here we go, we have got the accurate result this time, thanks to two criteria helper column and lookup value.

 - We have created a drop-down list for employee name and quarter.
 Based on the selection from the drop-down list, it will show the revenue details for the selected employee and quarter.

 Look at the above picture, we have just changed the employee name and quarter from the drop-down list, so our formula showing the revised result accordingly.

 We can also use one more method to match more than one criterion in VLOOKUP, i.e., using the CHOOSE function in excel.